pawamoy/failprint/README.md

-# Woof
+# failprint

-Write Only On Failure.
+Print only on failure.

 *:warning: Work in progress!*